alvinhochun/KritaShellExtension/README.md

 This shell extension requires Windows Vista or above.
 It does not work on Windows XP and previous versions of Windows.

-The binaries were compiled using Visual Studio 2015, so the Visual C++ Runtime Libraries 2015 would be needed for this to run properly.
+The binaries were compiled using Visual Studio 2015.
+They are linked statically against the C++ runtime, so no extra runtime libraries are needed for this to work.

 Installing
 ----------

+Executing the installer should work without any trouble.

 If you would like to install the shell extension manually, please follow these steps: